Skip to main content

 Start by heating a Dutch oven over high heat.
 Once it’s hot, coat the bottom with olive oil.
 Add the minced garlic and sauté just until fragrant—don’t let it brown.
 Toss in the chopped eggplant and sliced zucchini, stirring to coat them in the oil.

 Reduce the heat to medium-low and pour in the white wine.
 Let it bubble for a few seconds, then add the canned cherry tomatoes along with their juice.
 Use a wooden spoon to gently mash the tomatoes and help them break down.
 Stir in the smoked paprika and a pinch or two of salt.
 Let the sauce simmer gently for about 10 to 15 minutes, or until the vegetables are soft and the flavors have come together.
-Taste and adjust the seasoning—remember, salt brings out the richness of the tomatoes.
+Taste and adjust the seasoning—remember, salt brings out the flavor of the tomatoes.

-Once the sauce is ready, remove it from the pot and set it aside, leaving the Dutch oven on low-medium heat.
+Once the sauce is ready, remove it from the pot and set it aside, leaving the Dutch oven on medium-low heat.
 Add the cooked gnocchi directly into the pot.
 Ladle in enough sauce to generously coat the gnocchi and stir gently to keep them from sticking.
 Once the gnocchi are warmed through and evenly coated, remove from the heat.

 Plate the gnocchi and finish with freshly grated Parmigiano Reggiano to your taste.
 Serve immediately.

 Oh!
-You will have leftover sauce which will be delicious with penne or spaghetti for another night.
+You will have leftover sauce, which will be delicious with penne or spaghetti for another night.

 Comments